mvysny/mvysny.github.io/_posts/2021-5-4-running-vaadin-app-in-microk8s.md

 Navigate to [https://127.0.0.1:10443](https://127.0.0.1:10443), to see the microk8s dashboard.
 From here, you can for example inspect pods and their logs, which will reveal any errors.

+Also, it's a good idea to have your user join the `microk8s` group, so that you don't have to use sudo when typing microk8s commands.
+You can find the guide on the [Getting Started](https://microk8s.io/docs) guide.
+I had to reboot my machine in order for my user to have the `microk8s` group; you can verify that by running the `groups` command.

 ## Create a docker image of vaadin-kotlin-pwa